aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/txtsaveoptions/get_listindentation/_index.md

 ---
 title: get_ListIndentation
 second_title: Aspose.Words for C++ API Reference
-description: Gets a ListIndentation object that specifies how many and which character to use for indentation of list levels.
+description: Gets a TxtListIndentation object that specifies how many and which character to use for indentation of list levels.
 By default it is zero count of character '\0', that means no indentation.
 type: docs
-weight: 27
+weight: 40
 url: /cpp/aspose.words.saving/txtsaveoptions/get_listindentation/
 ---
 ## TxtSaveOptions::get_ListIndentation method

-Gets a ListIndentation object that specifies how many and which character to use for indentation of list levels.
+Gets a [TxtListIndentation](../../txtlistindentation/) object that specifies how many and which character to use for indentation of list levels.
 By default it is zero count of character '\0', that means no indentation.

 ```cpp
 System::SharedPtr<Aspose::Words::Saving::TxtListIndentation> Aspose::Words::Saving::TxtSaveOptions::get_ListIndentation() const